Two entirely different prospects and only one message

 3. I attended conferences and met customers

 My most creative ideas, come to me when I meet customers and discuss their issues.
 At a conference, I met a new customer that said they are now trying to create a curriculum for the simulator.
 Then it hit me.
 I will facilitate so we will help the customers with this issue.
 I got in contact with a brilliant guy that helped me create a whitepaper on How to create a Curricula for healthcare simulation.
+To see the paper click here.
 It was a brilliant paper, and it has generated a lot of leads and helped customers to build better training programs.
 By attending conferences, standing in the Mentice booth, attend customer events, by being out there, discussing and talking, I was able to create a base of deeper understanding for the customers and who they are.

 4. I did Business model canvas and value proposition workshops